 Are eSIMs Magic?

 What sort of wizardry are eSIMs then?
 Are they some kind of magical spell that makes your phone connect to networks without a SIM card?
-No, eSIMs are quite simple actually; they're reprogrammable SIM cards baked into the motherboard of a mobile device.
+No, eSIMs are quite simple actually; they're reprogrammable SIMs baked into the motherboard of a mobile device.
 Not just any device, however.

 Pictured above is an actual eSIM module from a smartphone.

 Most recent flagship devices like the latest iPhones and Samsung Galaxies have eSIM capabilities in addition to traditional SIM card slots.
-This hybrid SIM implementation is quite telling; mobile manufacturers are not ready to let go of physical SIM cards fully.
+This hybrid SIM implementation is quite telling; mobile manufacturers are not ready to let go of physical SIMs fully.

 Manufacturers and telecoms have begun the transition towards eSIMs.
 That being said, eSIMs are still extremely inaccessible; a handful of telecoms over the globe offer this option and only a handful of devices support eSIM capabilities as of writing this article.
 Not t0 mention, the devices that support eSIMs are mostly flagship devices that come at a premium price point.

 Physical SIM cards will continue to be the norm in mobile connectivity for the foreseeable future and SIM dispensing kiosks will soon be the delivery channel with the most sales out of any channel of service delivery.
 Although eSIMs are on their way in, it will be a while before we see widespread adaptation of this technology.

 Future Proof Service Delivery with Azimut